devdied/stroke-prediction/README.md

 c.
 Stroke vs. no stroke
 d.
 Male vs. female distribution
 3. Correlation Analysis: We will perform correlation tests between different factors and the likelihood of stroke.
 Factors with low correlation to stroke will be excluded when building the machine learning model.
-4. Machine Learning Models: Utilizing scikit-learn, we will experiment with various supervised and unsupervised learning models, including the Random Forest Classifier.
+4. Machine Learning Models: Utilizing scikit-learn, we will experiment with various machine learning models, including the Random Forest Classifier, Decision Tree, and Deep Learning Model .
 The model's performance will be evaluated based on accuracy.
-5. Resampling: We may resample the data and re-run our models to investigate if this improves the prediction accuracy.
+5. Resampling: We resampled the data to balance the dataset through SMOTE and Random Oversampler prior to building our models to investigate if this improves the prediction accuracy.
 6. Confusion Matrix: We will generate a confusion matrix to further evaluate the model's performance.
 7. Web Application: A Flask web application will be created to showcase the project's findings.
 Users can input data such as age, BMI, and hypertension to predict stroke occurrence.